 It is recommended to have display devices for on-set monitoring capable of at least 800 nits of peak brightness.
-Some 2015 and later RGB OLED mastering monitors are capable of 1,000 nits of peak brightness.
+Some RGB OLED mastering monitors are capable of 1,000 nits of peak brightness.
 Note that future HDR content delivered to the consumer may be intended for substantially greater than 1,000 nits peak display brightness.